MiamiOH-CSE274/Portfolio/README.md

 * If I needed a data structure to store a set of strings, which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.
 (Remember that a set doesn't have any order, and doesn't store duplicates.
 We can add items, remove items, and check to see if an item is already in the set.)
 * If I needed a data structure to store a grocery list, which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.

-For a grocery list, a doubly linked list would be preffered.
+A grocery list keeps a list of items to buy at a store.
+A good grocery list should sort the items into sections based on where each particular item would be found.
+My grocery list would be designed as an app for a cellphone, and even the weakest cellphones have enough memory for a grocery list app.
-A doubly linked list would allow for products to be inserted anywhere in the list, which is preferrable for a grocery list.
+A grocery list will never get bigger than a few hundred items, thus efficiency is not important, as even the slowest data structure will be very fast at operating on such a small number of items.
+The operations supported by the data structure is the most important point to consider, as the user should be able to manipulate their grocery list as he/she thinks of new items to buy or wants to cross of items already purchased.

-Other data types we have used so far only allow data to be added to the front or back, which could make the grocery list hard to read.
+With all of that said, a doubly linked list would be a great option for a grocery list.
+A doubly linked list uses pointers to point to the next and previous item, and thus would allow the user to easily update the grocery list as it is used by manipulating pointers.
+By using a doubly linked list, items could be easily inserted anywhere in the list or removed without having to recreate the list every time.

 What is a grocery list?
 How should I decide which data structure to use?